How to Pay for a Private-Party Car

 unnamed.jpg

-A Cashier's Check is No Guarantee
+A Cashier's Check is Inconvenient

-Many buyers prefer a cashier's check for payment when buying used cars.
+Many buyers prefer a cashier's check for payment when buying a used car.
 A cashier’s check seems more certain than a personal check for transferring funds.
 However, unless you’re standing in front of the issuing bank during business hours and they verify the funds, the seller—if they're smart—won't see it as foolproof.
 Criminals have forged counterfeit cashier's checks to con sellers.

 To be absolutely sure your cashier’s check is valid, some sellers wait for it to clear their bank before releasing the title.
 This puts pressure on you to pay a large sum while trusting the seller to sign over the car later.
-It also means meeting twice, which is inconvenient.
+It also means meeting twice, which is cumbersome.

-Peer-to-Peer Cash Sharing Apps
+Peer-to-Peer Cash Sharing Apps Have Limits

 DealNow Ad

-Wire Transfers are Fairly Secure
+Wire Transfers are Cumbersome

 Easily move money between your PrivateAuto Pay account and your external bank account via a balance transfer.